KevinNguyen4/Pokemon/README.md

 General

-    1-make buttons/header for main database page, quiz page, and about page 2-make it look pretty! put some artwork or pictures or designs on the sides 3-some type of framing for the stuff so it's not just text on a background
+    2-TO ALL PAGES: make it look pretty! put some artwork or pictures or designs on the sides

 Backend